WVS Constitution & Bylaws

 5. Members may not cast their votes by proxy.
 Voting can be done via electronic means.

-6. The Executive Session of the Society, attendance at which shall be limited to active, senior and honorary members, shall be held at a time and place to be set by the President.
+6. The Executive Session of the Society, attendance at which shall be limited to active, senior, and honorary members, shall be held at a time and place to be set by the President.
 The business of the Society shall be conducted at that time.

 7. The scientific session of the annual meeting shall consist of original presentations of papers and the discussion of these papers.
 An active or senior member must be a participant, co-author or sponsor of each presentation selected.

 8. Special meetings of the Society may be called at any time by the President.
-The President must call a special meeting whenever he is requested to do so in writing by ten (10) members of the Society in good standing.
+The President must call a special meeting whenever it is requested to do so in writing by ten (10) members of the Society in good standing.

-9. Notice of any Executive Session of any annual or special meeting of the Society shall be given to each member of the Society not less than thirty (30) nor more than forty (40) days prior to the Executive Session by written or printed notice delivered personally or by mail, by or at the direction of the Council, the President or the Secretary-Treasurer.
-Such notice shall state the place, day and hour of the Executive Session and in the case of a special meeting shall also state the purpose or purposes for which the Executive Session is called.
+9. Notice of any Executive Session of any annual or special meeting of the Society shall be given to each member of the Society not less than thirty (30) nor more than forty (40) days prior to the Executive Session by written or printed notice delivered personally or by mail, by or at the direction of the Council, the President or the Secretary -Treasurer.
+Such notice shall state the place, day, and hour of the Executive Session and in the case of a special meeting shall also state the purpose or purposes for which the Executive Session is called.

 10. The Council may, by majority vote, revoke the membership of any active member who shall have been absent from three (3) consecutive meetings of the Society without providing the Secretary-Treasurer with an acceptable written explanation of such absence.
 An active member shall receive a warning letter from the Secretary-Treasurer following two (2) consecutive unexcused absences from the annual meetings, and the Secretary-Treasurer shall, within thirty (30) days after revocation of any active membership pursuant to this section, send written notice of such action to the individual whose active membership has been so revoked.
-In addition, in order to emphasize the importance of scholarly participation, it shall be the requirement for each member to be a named author of at least one abstract during a four-year term or to be a named discussant of a paper selected for presentation.
+In addition, to emphasize the importance of scholarly participation, it shall be the requirement for each member to be a named author of at least one abstract during a four-year term or to be a named discussant of a paper selected for presentation.
 An active member shall receive a warning letter from the Secretary-Treasurer following three (3) consecutive years in which the member has failed to participate as described above.
 The Secretary-Treasurer shall, within thirty-(30) days after revocation of active membership pursuant to this section, send written notice of such action to the individual whose active membership has been so revoked.
 Any person whose active membership has been revoked by the Council pursuant to this section may, within six (6) months after such revocation, send to the Secretary-Treasurer a written request that the Council at its next meeting reconsider its decision.
 Such a request must be accompanied by a written statement for the reasons for the consistent absence or lack of participation from annual meetings of the Society.
 If the Council, upon reconsideration, determines by a majority vote that reinstatement is appropriate, the individual shall be reinstated as an active member upon payment in full of any outstanding dues or other financial obligations to the Society, including any such obligations which may have arisen during the period in which the revocation was in effect.

 11. The societies current President and Recorder will moderate the first Scientific Session of the Annual Meeting.
 The incoming President-Elect and current Recorder will moderate the final Scientific Session of the Annual Meeting.
 All other moderators for all other sessions will consist of and be chosen by the Program Committee.